Stock market crash: Result of investor imitation

 In 2011, using statistical analysis tools of complex systems, research at the New England Complex Systems Institute found that the panics that lead to crashes come from a dramatic increase in imitation among investors, which always occurred during the year before each market crash.
 When investors closely follow each other's cues, it is easier for panic to take hold and affect the market.
 This work is a mathematical demonstration of a significant advance warning sign of impending market crashes.

 Trading curbs and trading halts

 One mitigation strategy has been the introduction of trading curbs, also known as "circuit breakers", which are a trading halt in the cash market and the corresponding trading halt in the derivative markets triggered by the halt in the cash market, all of which are affected based on substantial movements in a broad market indicator.
 Since their inception after Black Monday (1987), trading curbs have been modified to prevent both speculative gains and dramatic losses within a small time frame.

 United States

-There are three thresholds, which represent different levels of decline in the S&P 500 Index: 7% (Level 1), 13% (Level 2), and 20% (Level 3).
+There are three thresholds, which represent different levels of decline in the S&P 500: 7% (Level 1), 13% (Level 2), and 20% (Level 3).